Design Like a Pro: Optimizing Your HMI

 What to Emphasize

 To effectively use emphasis, you must first determine what information is most crucial for the operator to see.
 To do this, evaluate the HMI screen and rank the information and functions according to how important each one is to the operator’s job.
 The higher the importance, the more emphasis it should have to quickly catch the operator’s attention.
-Keep in mind that this hierarchy of importance can change from operator to operator and you may need to tailor each HMI screen to satisfy individual needs.
+Keep in mind that this hierarchy of importance can change from operator to operator and you may need to look at HMI examples to learn more about how to tailor each HMI screen to satisfy individual needs.